 Feedback on your course feedback ('vastapalaute')

-Thank you once again for the feedback you provided on our course during the last Contact Session as well as through Peer & Self Assessment (on your group work) and more generally on the entire course through the standard Course Feedback Survey in Webropol.
-Thank you for your answers!
+Thank you for the feedback you provided on our course through Peer & Self Assessment (on your group work) and the standard Course Feedback Survey in Webropol.
+We very much appreciate your answers!

 Attached document provides synthesis report of your anonymous course feedback: thank you for your feedback!
 Kindly also read our feedback on your feedback ('vastapalaute') above.

 Attached file summarises the views and feedback you gave on your group work as part of the Peer & Self Assessment.